 One of my favorite of all the images features a canopy of leaves across the top in purples, blues and greens, some of them drifting down the right side.
 Several tree trunks are highlighted in the foreground.
 An owl is perched on a branch on the left.
 A bat floats overhead as the fox continues to run.
 A mouse sits quietly on a branch on the right side.
 And nestled on the forest floor is a design close to my heart.
 Can you see it?
 I wonder if there are others.

 Peace will settle over your soul as you read All ears, all eyes written by Richard Jackson with illustrations by Katherine Tillotson.
 It takes us gently by the hand through the forest blanketed with the night.
 I highly recommend this for your professional and personal bookshelves.
 Read it aloud whenever you can with love; for surely this is how the words were penned and the artwork created.

 To discover more about Katherine Tillotson and her other work please visit her website by following the link attached to her name.
 At the publisher's website you can view interior images.
 This is one of the titles showcased by author, reviewer and blogger Julie Danielson at Seven Impossible Things Before Breakfast.
 Deborah Kalb interviews Katherine Tillotson on her blog and Katherine Tillotson appears on Kathy Temean: Writing and Illustrating.
-Bookology has an interview with Richard Jackson.
+Bookology has an interview with Richard Jackson and Katherine Tillotson.